-There is a default mechanism for the appointment of arbitrators (sections 16-18, Arbitration Act), which includes the following:
+Failing agreement by the parties, there is a default mechanism for the appointment of arbitrators (sections 16-18, Arbitration Act), which includes the following:

-- If the tribunal is to consist of a sole arbitrator, the parties will jointly appoint the arbitrator no later than 28 days after service by one of the parties of a request to do so. - If the tribunal is to consist of three arbitrators, each party will appoint one arbitrator no later than 14 days after service by one of the parties of a request to do so, and the two so appointed will forthwith appoint a third arbitrator as chairman.
+- If the tribunal is to consist of a sole arbitrator, the parties will jointly appoint the arbitrator no later than 28 days after service by one of the parties of a written request to do so (section 16(3) Arbitration Act). - If the tribunal is to consist of three arbitrators, each party will appoint one arbitrator no later than 14 days after service by one of the parties of a written request to do so, and the two so appointed must forthwith appoint a third arbitrator as chairman (section 16(5) Arbitration Act).